-Effector Cell Preparation: Preparation of PBMCs
+Effector Cell Preparation: Isolated PBMCs

-The following sections contain two separate protocols, for preparing effector cells: one protocol for PBMCs and one for primary NK cells.
+The following sections contain two separate protocols, for preparing effector cells: one protocol for PBMCs (peripheral blood mononuclear cells) and one for primary NK (Natural Killer) cells.

-Preparation of PBMCs Day 1: Thawing PBMCs\
+Preparation of PBMCs Day 1: Thawing PBMCs

 The following is a procedure for preparing rested PBMCs from frozen stocks.
 This procedure should be initiated the day before the opsonization step of the ADCC assay.